Achievable logoAchievable logo

 Disorders originating in infancy/childhood

-1. Reactive attachment disorder: It is a disorder caused by neglect or trauma in early childhood especially deprivation of maternal love and care or frequent changes in caregivers.
-As a result, the child suffers from failure to thrive and developmental delay.
-They become socially detached and may not survive.
-Affected children do not seek neither respond to comfort when distressed, are irritable and exhibit high-risk sexual behaviors, substance abuse and criminality as adults.
-Treatment is with psychotherapy.
+1. Reactive attachment disorder: This disorder results from severe neglect or trauma in early childhood, especially deprivation of maternal love and care or frequent changes in caregivers.
+As a result, the child may show failure to thrive and developmental delay.
+The child becomes socially detached and may not survive.
+Affected children neither seek nor respond to comfort when distressed, may be irritable, and may later show high-risk sexual behaviors, substance abuse, and criminality as adults.
+Treatment is psychotherapy.

-2. Attention deficit/hyperactivity disorder: Attention-deficit/hyperactivity disorder (ADHD) is a disorder marked by an ongoing pattern of inattention and/or hyperactivity-impulsivity that interferes with functioning or development.
-It has to occur in more than one setting e.g. home, school or work; with friends or relatives etc. 6 or more symptoms each from inattention and hyperactivity/impulsivity should be present for <16 year olds and 5 or more symptoms for >16 year olds.
+2. Attention deficit/hyperactivity disorder: Attention-deficit/hyperactivity disorder (ADHD) is marked by an ongoing pattern of inattention and/or hyperactivity-impulsivity that interferes with functioning or development.
+Symptoms must occur in more than one setting (e.g., home, school, or work; with friends or relatives).
+For diagnosis, 6 or more symptoms from inattention and 6 or more symptoms from hyperactivity/impulsivity should be present for <16 year olds, and 5 or more symptoms in each category for >16 year olds.
 These symptoms should be present for at least 6 months.

-• Inattention means a person wanders off task, lacks persistence, has difficulty sustaining focus, and is disorganized; and these problems are not due to defiance or lack of comprehension.
-Examples are when a child/adult makes careless mistakes in schoolwork or at work; does not seem to listen when spoken to directly; does not follow through on instructions and fails to finish schoolwork; often loses things like pencils, books etc.
+• Inattention means the person wanders off task, lacks persistence, has difficulty sustaining focus, and is disorganized.
+These problems are not due to defiance or lack of comprehension.
+Examples include making careless mistakes in schoolwork or at work; not seeming to listen when spoken to directly; not following through on instructions and failing to finish schoolwork; and often losing things like pencils, books, etc.

-• Impulsivity means a person makes hasty actions that occur in the moment without first thinking about them and that may have a high potential for harm, or a desire for immediate rewards or inability to delay gratification.
-An impulsive person may be socially intrusive and excessively interrupt others or make important decisions without considering the long-term consequences.
+• Impulsivity means the person makes hasty actions in the moment without first thinking them through.
+These actions may have a high potential for harm, reflect a desire for immediate rewards, or show an inability to delay gratification.
+An impulsive person may be socially intrusive, excessively interrupt others, or make important decisions without considering long-term consequences.

 Sign up for free to take 1 quiz question on this topic